Climate and Society in Greenland

 https://www.routledge.com/Climate-Society-and-Subsurface-Politics-in-Greenland-Under-the-Great/Nuttall/p/book/9781138820517

-I have expanded on this in a new book project, The Shaping of Greenland’s Resource Spaces: Environment, territory, geo-security (Routledge, 2023).
+I have expanded on this in a more recent book project, The Shaping of Greenland’s Resource Spaces: Environment, territory, geo-security (Routledge, 2023).
 This looks in historical and contemporary detail at how Greenland’s subterranean depths have become known, and how subsurface resources have been made, through investigative practices and processes of mapping, probing, un-earthing and extraction.

 https://www.routledge.com/The-Shaping-of-Greenlands-Resource-Spaces-Environment-Territory-Geo-Security/Nuttall/p/book/9781032007489